drajer-health/uds-plus/input/pagecontent/StructureDefinition-de-identified-uds-plus-patient-intro.md

 * Language
 * Gender Identity

+**Usage of Data Absent Reason Extension**

+For the UDS+ reporting, the patient data is de-identified and in the process zip codes may be masked to a value of "00000".
+In these cases the dataAbsentReason extension must be added to identify that the data is "masked".
+Similarly if the zip code is not known, a value of "00000" must be sent with a dataAbsentReason of "unknown".

+**Birth Sex Additional Constraints**

+NullFlavors are not allowed for BirthSex reporting for UDS+ even though they are allowed in US Core.

+**Race and Ethnicity Additional Constraints**

+US Core allows Race and Ethnicity to be described as only text or rolled up to the OMB categories, however for UDS+ reporting detailed race and ethnicity have to be captured and reported as part of the profile.
+If the reported race and ethncity values are not null flavors then detailed values are mandatory.

+**Sexual Orientation Additional Constraints**

+Health Centers which have not implemented the methods to capture Sexual Orientation, should use the null flavor coded value of "NASK" specifically.

+**Gender Identity Additional Constraints**

+Health Centers which have not implemented the methods to capture Gender Identity, should use the null flavor coded value of "NASK" specifically.

 **Examples**
 Examples of identifiable data and its corresponding de-identifiable data is present in [Reporting Guidance](reportingguidance.html).